stevebuer/cs330-projects/homework2/README.md

 Dash dashboard interface to this -- so that dash is not making direct SQL calls.
 Also, I wanted to have a data browser capability and the ability to query with other tools.

+Also, had Claude cleanup some of the documentation files -- declutter homework2 directory.

 #### Todo List

 TODO: research React Ecosystem, webGL libs, etc.